almost/stream-template/README.md

 [![Build Status](https://travis-ci.org/almost/stream-template.svg)](https://travis-ci.org/almost/stream-template)

-Warning: will only run on newer versions of Node.JS (tested on 6.5.0)
+Warning: will only run on newer versions of Node.JS (tested on 4.0.0 and above)

 Install